Academic Standing Requirements

 Students should be aware of the consequences of poor academic performance on their employer reimbursement and loan eligibility.
 The Financial Aid Office has established guidelines for maintaining satisfactory academic progress (SAP) as it pertains to federal financial aid.

 Students who fall below a 3.000 cumulative GPA or who earn a C or F grade a second time (whether in consecutive or non-consecutive semesters, excluding repeated courses in which a grade higher than a C was earned) are placed on Academic Probation.
-A student on Probation will not be permitted to take part in extracurricular activities, including athletics.
+A student on Probation will not be permitted to take part in co-curricular activities, including athletics.

 Students on Academic Probation must work with their advisor and/or the program director to review their program requirements, develop a course plan for the upcoming semester, and identify resources that can aid in their success.
-The program director or advisor reserves the right to restrict the number of credits a student may enroll in while on probation and/or may require additional prerequisite work.
+The program director or advisor reserves the right to restrict the number of credits a student may enroll in while on Probation and/or may require additional prerequisite work.

 Through this advisement, the student must submit, in writing, a mutually agreed upon academic plan that clearly outlines the steps and actions necessary to return to good academic standing, including a projected timeline.
 If the student is unable to take courses due to extenuating circumstances, the student must communicate any changes to the agreed upon academic plan with their advisor and/or program director to allow for a scheduled hiatus.

 Once placed on Academic Probation, the student must return to good academic standing within two semesters (in which the student is actively enrolled in one or more courses).
-If, at the end of two semesters, the student has not returned to good academic standing but has made significant progress toward good standing within the parameters of their mutually agreed upon academic plan, the student may request, in writing, a one-time probation extension.
+If, at the end of two semesters, the student has not returned to good academic standing but has made significant progress toward good standing within the parameters of their mutually agreed upon academic plan, the student may request, in writing, a one-time Probation extension.
 Extension requests will only be granted to students who have the support of the advisor and/or program director and have a high likelihood of successful program completion.
-Extension requests must be approved by the program director and will be submitted to the registrar’s office and retained in the student’s academic file along with the approved academic plan.
+Extension requests must be approved by the program director and will be submitted to the Registrar’s Office and retained in the student’s academic file along with the approved academic plan.
 The extension request must include a realistic timeline for returning to good standing that is endorsed by the advisor and/or program director.

-Students will be dismissed from the program when either (1) they fail to return to good academic standing after two semesters (in which the student is actively enrolled in one or more courses) or within the timeline agreed upon within an approved one-time probation extension; or (2) they have earned more than two C or F grades (excluding repeated courses in which a grade higher than a C was earned).
+Students will be dismissed from the program when either (1) they fail to return to good academic standing after two semesters (in which the student is actively enrolled in one or more courses) or within the timeline agreed upon within an approved one-time Probation extension; or (2) they have earned more than two C or F grades (excluding repeated courses in which a grade higher than a C was earned).

-A student may appeal a dismissal decision to the assistant dean for student success and retention (ADSSR).
+A student may appeal a dismissal decision to the Assistant Dean for Student Success and Retention (ADSSR).
 No later than 14 calendar days following the date of the letter informing the student that they have been dismissed, the student may appeal the decision.
 Failure to appeal within the limited time period constitutes a waiver of the student’s right to appeal.
 The appeal must be made in writing.
 An appeal will be granted if severe mitigating circumstances sufficiently documented by an authority contributed to the student’s poor academic performance.
-The ADSSR will assemble an appeals committee, consisting of a member of the Academic Affairs Council, a full-time faculty member, and the graduate program director.
-The ADSSR will serve as the chair of the appeals committee.
-The appeals committee has the authority to affirm or reverse the decision to suspend the student.
-The decision of the appeals committee is final.
+The ADSSR will assemble an Appeals Committee, consisting of a member of the Academic Affairs Council, a full-time faculty member, and the graduate program director.
+The ADSSR will serve as the chair of the Appeals Committee.
+The Appeals Committee has the authority to affirm or reverse the decision to suspend the student.
+The decision of the Appeals Committee is final.

 An academic dismissal is recorded on a student’s academic transcript.